strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ```

 6. Click **Next**.
-7. Enter a policy name (for example, *Sonar*), and click **Create policy**.
+7. Enter a policy name (for example, `Sonar`), and click **Create policy**.

-Finally, you must [create a separate IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) to access this policy.
+Next, let's create an IAM principal to be used by Maverics.
+Refer to the [create a separate IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) documentation for more information.

 1. Go to **Identity and Access Management (IAM)** within your AWS console.
 2. Under Access management, go to **Users**.
 3. Click **Add users**.
 4. Give the user a name and click **Next**.
-5. On the Set permissions page, select **Attach policies directly**, and search for Sonar (or the policy you've just created).
+5. On the Set permissions page, select **Attach policies directly**, and search for *Sonar* (or the policy you have just created).
 6. Select the policy checkbox and click **Next**.
 7. Click **Create user**.
 8. After the user has been created, you are redirected to the users list.
-Click the name of the user you've just created
+Click the name of the user you have just created.
 9. Click **Security credentials**.
 10. Scroll down to Access keys and click **Create access key**.
 11. Select **Application running outside AWS** and click **Next**.
-12. You can set a description tag or leave it blank and click **Next**.
+12. You can set a description tag or leave it blank and click **Create access key**.
 13. On the Retrieve access keys page, copy the **Access key** and **Secret access key**, and keep them in a safe place.
 Alternatively, you can download the .csv file.
 These will be used in the service extension to access Amazon Verified Permissions.
 14. Click **Done**.